 Diaphragm or Peristaltic: Best Dosing Pump Option for Wastewater Treatment

 For chemical dosing in wastewater treatment, two types of pumps stand out, diaphragm and peristaltic hose pumps.
 Although they both perform well, they’re unique.
-The goal is to choose a chemical dosing pump designed for your company’s specific application.
+The goal is to choose a pump designed for your company’s specific application.